Buscar Close Search

 Amir Mitchell, Ph.D.

-Academic Role: Assistant Professor (Program in Systems Biology)
+Academic Role: Associate Professor (Department of Systems Biology)

 Cellular Networks in Health and Disease